Planar decomposition of the HOMFLY polynomial for bipartite knots and links: Kanenobu(-like) links

 The computations in Section~\ref{sec:another-Kan} are easily promoted to a 3-parametric family of knots.
 Indeed, the Kanenobu diagrams in Figs.\ref{fig:Kanenobu},\ref{fig:Kanenobu-2} contains 4 AP explicitly shown locks.
 Each lock can be substituted by the chain of $j$ locks of the same orientations.
 The resulting tangle is shown in Fig.\ref{fig:Kan-4} where $i=i'=j'=j$.
 This correspond to changing elsewhere (but not inside $\Phi_n$, $\Phi_m$!) \be \phi \to \Phi_j \quad \text{and} \quad \bar{\phi} \to \overline{\Phi}_j\,. \ee This simple correspondence works because $\Phi_j$, $\overline{\Phi}_j$ obey the same relation as $\phi$, $\overline{\phi}\,$: \be \phi+\bar{\phi}+D\phi\bar{\phi}=0\quad \longrightarrow \quad \Phi_j+\overline{\Phi}_j+D\Phi_j\overline{\Phi}_j=0\,. \ee Thus, making substitutions~\eqref{subs-Kan-3} in equation~\eqref{Kan-P}, we get \be \boxed{P_\Box^{\,{\rm Kan}(2m,2n,2j)}= D^2\Phi_{m+n}+D\big(1+(D-D^{-1})(\Phi_j+\overline{\Phi}_j)\big)^2\,.} \ee For the colored HOMFLY polynomial, one has

 and the differential expansion~\eqref{DEdef} dictates that

-so that the dependencies on $m+n$ and $j$ factorise like in the double-braid case~\eqref{DB-F}, see the discussion in Section~\ref{sec:diffexp}.
-The question for future research is to find out whether this factorisation property holds for higher representations.
+so that the dependencies on $m+n$ and $j$ factorize like in the double-braid case~\eqref{DB-F}, see the discussion in Section~\ref{sec:diffexp}.
+The question for future research is to find out whether this factorization property holds for higher representations.

-Using the method from Section~\ref{sec:p+q-dep}, it can be easily shown that the greatest generalisation saving $(p+q)$-property in the direction of substitution of these 4 AP locks (as shown in Fig.\ref{fig:Kan-4}) is done by substituting vertical chain and opposite chain of $j$ locks instead of two left locks in Fig.\ref{fig:Kanenobu} and vertical chain and opposite chain of $i$ locks instead of two right locks in Fig.\ref{fig:Kanenobu}, see Fig.\ref{fig:Kan-4} in the case of $i=i'$, $j=j'$.
+Using the method from Section~\ref{sec:p+q-dep}, it can be easily shown that the greatest generalization saving $(p+q)$-property in the direction of substitution of these 4 AP locks (as shown in Fig.\ref{fig:Kan-4}) is done by substituting vertical chain and opposite chain of $j$ locks instead of two left locks in Fig.\ref{fig:Kanenobu} and vertical chain and opposite chain of $i$ locks instead of two right locks in Fig.\ref{fig:Kanenobu}, see Fig.\ref{fig:Kan-4} in the case of $i=i'$, $j=j'$.
 Again, a trick is that after resolution of $(p,\,q)$-chain parts, the resulting 4 diagrams untie to a collection of unknots as in Fig.\ref{fig:Kanenobu-resolved-1}.
 As a result, we get

-and restoring the framing factor for the HOMFLY polynomial: { } Again, the dependencies of the cyclotomic function on $m+n$ and $i,\,j$ factorise:
+and restoring the framing factor for the HOMFLY polynomial: { } Again, the dependencies of the cyclotomic function on $m+n$ and $i,\,j$ factorize:

-Actually, the same way the HOMFLY polynomial~\eqref{KanGenHOMFLY} are generalised:
+Actually, the same way the HOMFLY polynomial~\eqref{KanGenHOMFLY} are generalized: